 The upper edges of the membranes are not straight.

 The traces of metal plates are well visible on the blank side of parchment membranes.

 The Book of Esther in Hebrew

-The scroll is formed of 4 sheets containing 15 columns of the text with 28 lines except for col. 13 with 11 lines divided into two parts).
+The scroll is formed of 4 sheets containing a total of 15 columns of text with 28 lines each, except for col. 13 which has 11 lines divided into two half-columns.

 Membranes nos.
 1-3 contain 4 columns of the text and the fourth membrane includes 3 columns.

 The text is inscribed in the Hebrew square Ashkenazi script with tagin in brown and black ink on the flesh side of parchment membranes that are rather thick, grey, and suede.

 The letters ח (Es.
 1:6) and ת (Es.
 9:29) are enlarged and bolded.
 Other enlarged and diminished letters are included in col. 13.
 Additionally, in cols.
 2, 7, 8, and 10 enlarged and bolded letters marking the Tetragrammaton can be seen.